Recent Courses

 University Service

 Reviewed proposals submitted by Adelphi researchers and evaluated them for ethical treatment of research subjects.
 Recommended approval, approval pending specific modifications, or disapproval.
-Applied standards for ethical treatment of subjects based on the Adelphi IRB manual, the Belmont Report, and Title 45, Part 46 of the Code of Federal Regulations.
+Applied standards for ethical treatment of subjects based on the Adelphi IRB manual, the Belmont Report, and Title 45, Part 46 of the Code of Federal Regulations (the “Common Rule”).

 Adelphi Mentoring Program, Spring 2016 – Fall 2017

-Mentored an individual student leader in the LGBTQ community since this program was expanded to include LGBTQ students.
+Mentored an individual student leader in the LGBTQ community while this program was expanded to include LGBTQ students.

 Interprofessional Practice: Working with Diverse Populations Course, February 2016

 Assisted Reem Khamis Dakwar from Communication Sciences and Disorders and Wahiba Abu-Ras from the School of Social Work to prepare a High Impact Teaching and Learning Practices Grant for the 2016-17 funding cycle, due February 15, 2016.
-The grant was eventually funded in the amount of ~$12,000 and resulted in a course to be offered in Fall 2018.
+The grant was eventually funded in the amount of about $12,000 and resulted in a course offered in Fall 2018.

 This team of high-level administrators and chosen senior faculty worked intensively to meet a 30-day deadline set by new president Christine Riordan for “Adelphi Now,” the list of data sources to be incorporated into our 3-year strategic planning process and some preliminary findings based on those data.
 Specific contribution, in collaboration with Associate Provost for Administration Lawrence Hobbie, was the Environmental Scan, a compilation of graphs and Geological Information Service maps of demographic statistics, labor projections, and social health indicators suggestive of enrollment challenges and opportunities for Adelphi over the next three years.
 Chairs were Sam Grogg, Dean of the College of Arts and Sciences, and Elizabeth Cohn, Director of the Center for Health Innovation.